 How to Harvest Wild Bee Cocoons

 Open up the nesting holes and remove all healthy cocoons.
-Clean the cocoons either by immersing in bleached water (if the cocoon is waterproof e.g., Mason bee cocoons) or brush off debris.
-Dry the cocoons and place them in a clean container or guard bug ensuring it’s breathable.
+Clean the cocoons either by immersing them in bleached water (if the cocoon is waterproof e.g., mason bee cocoons) or brush off debris.
+Dry the cocoons and place them in a clean container or guard bag, ensuring it’s breathable.
 Store the cocoons in an unheated storage area waiting for them to emerge.
 Most times the male bees are the first to break free from their cocoons, once you notice this, place the cocoons back into their nests.

-Harvesting is a bit different depending on the nesting material used.
+Harvesting is a bit different depending on the nesting material used: